-During our entire conversation on waste, there were over 640 downloads of the Draft Waste and Resource Recovery Strategy and we directly engaged with more than 300 people.
-The feedback we heard has been considered and incorporated into our priorities and actions in Section 6 of this Strategy.
+We workshopped with more than 130 people, and the feedback we heard has been incorporated into our priorities and actions in Section 6 of this Strategy.
 Throughout our engagement process there were several themes that arose from the feedback we gathered.